Voter Registration Challenge Process

 Legal Path Forward

 RCW 29A.08.810 lays out the basis for challenging a voter’s registration.
 Any registered voter may bring challenges to another voter’s registration.
-The state law also requires challengers to have personal knowledge of a voter’s ineligibility to vote.
+The state law also requires challengers to have personal knowledge and belief of a voter’s ineligibility to vote.

 If the goal is the remove the voter before ballots are issued, or before the voter’s ballot is counted, challenges must be filed at least 45 days before an election.
 If the voter becomes registered at an address within 60 days of an election, then the challenge must be filed 10 days before the election or 10 days after the voter is registered, whichever is later, according to RCW 29A.08.820.